atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     1.  **TODO** develop gradient accumulator in optimizer to save memory and use most of data available

+    2.  **TODO** consider switching to fit generator instead

-    2.  **TODO** add all relevant metrics into evaluation step so they can be re-used
+    3.  **TODO** add all relevant metrics into evaluation step so they can be re-used

-    3.  **TODO** use smaller or narrower search space in grid-search, only use val~loss~ to simplify code
+    4.  **TODO** use smaller or narrower search space in grid-search, only use val~loss~ to simplify code

-    4.  first develop full baseline for task 1, then proceed to task 2
+    5.  first develop full baseline for task 1, then proceed to task 2

-    5.  make homogeneous train/validation/test datasets for appropriate evaluation
+    6.  make homogeneous train/validation/test datasets for appropriate evaluation

 2. Domain debiasing